De Minimis Benefits in the Philippines: Implementing Rules

 What are examples of de minimis benefits?

-• Private employees’ leave credits converted to cash (no more than ten days)
+• Private employees’ unused leave credits converted to cash (maximum of 10 days)

 • Government officials’ vacation and sick leave credits paid in cash